Shiv1806/My-Sales-Project/README.md

 ## SQL Analysis

 The SQL script contains the analysis queries used to calculate KPIs and investigate sales trends and product performance.
-SQL queries results are available under docs.
+SQL queries results are available under sql and docs folder.

 ## Notes